Matzo Ball Soup

 - 3 tablespoons chopped fresh dill

-- In a medium bowl, whisk together eggs, oil, 1/2 teaspoon of the salt, parsley and pepper until well blended.
-Stir in matzo meal and water or seltzer.
+In a medium bowl, whisk together eggs, oil, ½ teaspoon of the salt, parsley and pepper until well blended.
+Stir in matzo meal and seltzer or water.
 Cover and refrigerate for 30 minutes.

 Meanwhile, combine broth, chicken, onion and remaining ¼ teaspoon salt in a pot and bring to a boil over high heat.
 Adjust heat so broth just simmers, until chicken is cooked through, about 15 minutes.
 Transfer chicken to a bowl to cool.